mrmeku/rules_typescript/tools/taze/README.rst

 Directives
 ~~~~~~~~~~

-Gazelle supports several directives, written as comments in build files.
+Taze supports several directives, written as comments in build files.

 * ``# gazelle:ignore``: may be written at the top level of any build file.
-  Gazelle will not update files with this comment.
+  Taze will not update files with this comment.
 * ``# gazelle:exclude file-or-directory``: may be written at the top level of
   any build file.
-Gazelle will ignore the named file in the build file's
+Taze will ignore the named file in the build file's
   directory.
-If it is a source file, Gazelle won't include it in any rules.
+If it is a source file, Taze won't include it in any rules.
 If
-  it is a directory, Gazelle will not recurse into it.
+  it is a directory, Taze will not recurse into it.
 This directive may be
   repeated to exclude multiple files, one per line.
-* ``# gazelle:proto <mode>``: Tells Gazelle how to generate rules for .proto
+* ``# gazelle:proto <mode>``: Tells Taze how to generate rules for .proto
   files.
 Applies to the current directory and subdirectories.
 Valid values for
   ``mode`` are: